run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 (note that the password may have special characters, hence the need for surrounding quotes)

-If the NVIDIA Drivers have not been pre-installed, they will be installed now.
-If that happens, the script will ask to reboot, after which, re-run the command above.
+If the NVIDIA Drivers have not been pre-installed, they will be installed by the script.
+The script will then ask for a reboot, after which, re-run the command above.

-## Node Restart
+## Node Shutdown and Restart

-To shutdown your node, you must first perform an orderly shutdown of Kubernetes by running:
+To shut down your node, you must first perform an orderly shutdown of Kubernetes by running:

 ```
 sudo minikube stop